Lapwing: Conservation measures for a ground-nesting birds

 In the 1950s, the lapwing was a very common species in German agricultural landscapes.
 Since then, its population has undergone a steep decline.

 Which agri-environmental measures can help the lapwing to breed and successfully reproduce on arable fields?

-In the framework of this project, we intend to shed light on the factors determining the successful reproduction of the lapwing on arable fields.
-Based on the knowledge gained, we aim at developing cropping-system specific measures that enhance the breeding success of the lapwing on arable fields.
+In the framework of this project, we shed light on the factors determining the successful reproduction of the lapwing on arable fields.
+Based on the knowledge gained, we develop cropping-system specific measures that enhance the breeding success of the lapwing on arable fields.

 Farmers, agricultural extension services, state nature conservation offices, agricultural administration authorities